cimeister/academic-kickstart/content/authors/admin/_index.md

 highlight_name: false

 ---
-I recently started my PhD in Computer Science with Professor Ryan Cotterell at ETH Zürich.
+I'm a second year PhD in Computer Science with Professor Ryan Cotterell at ETH Zürich.
 I am passionate about the general applications of statistics and information theory to natural language processing; lately, my research has been on decoding methods for sequence models.
-In my free time, I like to rock climb, trail run, and search for the elusive cheap bar in Switzerland.
+In my free time, I go rock climbing, trail running, and just about everything that [falls in between the two](https://www.pinterest.com/pin/254171972697256670/).
 You can check out some of my adventures on my husband's blog: http://www.timaiken.org/blog